 - Decide: Making the choice, usually with private voting so people aren’t worried about politics and personalities.

 - Explain: Once the decision is made, the decider then has to tell everyone else what the decision was and why it was selected.
-This includes both in person in a group setting as well as summarized in a one-page memo.
+This includes both in-person in a group setting as well as summarized in a one-page memo.

 “Go around the room and ask each one of them to support the decision one at a time,” says Square’s Gokul Rajaram.
-“Commitment meetings are really important, because when you pledge to support a decision in the presence of your peers, you’re much more likely to support it.
-As the decision maker, you’re responsible for executing on that decision, and so you need their support to help to move forward.”
+“Commitment meetings are really important because when you pledge to support a decision in the presence of your peers, you’re much more likely to support it.
+As the decision-maker, you’re responsible for executing on that decision, and so you need their support to help to move forward.”

 Making a decision is a process, and process mapping is always useful for ensuring all relevant information and people are considered while creating a consistent, repeatable model.
-And, when it comes to decision making in particular, it can also serve as an extremely useful and insightful tool for auditing how decisions are currently being made.
+And, when it comes to decision making, in particular, it can also serve as an extremely useful and insightful tool for auditing how decisions are currently being made.

 Pick a few important, recent decisions.
 How did they come to be?
-Outline the steps taken and who filled which roles during that process.
+Outline the steps are taken and who filled which roles during that process.
 You can then ask: